billsix/cprogrammingbook/doc/04-Functions.rst

 that the function really takes no arguments.
 If it had been missing, the declaration would have been taken to give no information about the function's arguments.
-That way, compatibility with Old C is maintained at the price of the ability of the compiler to check.
+That way, compatibility with pre-C89 is maintained at the price of the ability of the compiler to check.

 To define a function